 Students with disability are those who self-identify upon enrolment via a positive response when asked if they have disability, impairment or (a) long term medical condition/s.

-Disability and a Good Life: Thinking through Disability – UNSW Australia and Future Learn offer this free MOOC (Massive Open Online Course), aimed at beginners and experts who want to raise their awareness of disability and disability-related issues within a global context.
+- Disability and a Good Life: Thinking through Disability — The University of New South Wales (UNSW) and Future Learn offer this free MOOC (Massive Open Online Course), aimed at beginners and experts who want to raise their awareness of disability and disability-related issues within a global context.

-Disability and a Good Life: Working with Disability — Another UNSW Australia and Future Learn MOOC, this course explores a human rights approach to disability and examines how disability politics and policy, advocacy and activism can inform what we mean by ‘a good life’.
+- Disability and a Good Life: Working with Disability — Another UNSW and Future Learn MOOC, this course explores a human rights approach to disability and examines how disability politics and policy, advocacy and activism can inform what we mean by “a good life”.